 - Do something FUN; balance can happen when you immerse yourself in something new that is enjoyable and different than your routine

-Balance is found within.
+- Balance is found within.
 The moment you decide that you are already balanced, you will focus your attention on accessing what is available to you already.
 As you do this, the perception of imbalance will begin to fade away.
 Things that were pulling on you will no longer call for your attention.
 As you focus on who and what matter most with conscious awareness, solutions to pressing problems will clearly emerge.
-You will be accessing the Natural and Balanced Leader within.